Kansas Quail Hunting

 Most will agree a picture of a good hunting dog is better than a limit.
 This is Kelley, a field trial prospect reject.
 She turned into one very good hunting dog.

 Mid-America Hunting Association has existed since 1965 providing private Kansas hunting land wild quail from its first day of existence.

 The Association hunters are entirely composed of average upland bird hunters who seek land access beyond that of public or knock-on-door.

 This is a self guided hunting organization.
 No guides or outfitters to say where, when or how to hunt.
 It is for those that enjoy hunting their own dogs.

 How Self Guided Kansas Hunting Trips Are Made

-Lodging is by local motel with a listing available from the Association.
-Hunters make their own reservations.
+Lodging is by local motel with a listing available on the members map and reservations website.
+Hunters are responsible to make their own lodging reservations.

 Wild Quail Only On Natural Grain Farm Terrain